Words are our Best Weapon Against the Lies of History (Truth in the Root of the Word).

 The Blood of a Jackal

-Descent bloodline from Antiquity are bound together eternally.
+Bloodlines from Antiquity are bound together Eternally

 Background on the Lost Tribe of Dan.